AaronBeaudoin/omelette/README.md

 An opinionated starter template for Vite + Vue similar to [`antfu/vitesse`](https://github.com/antfu/vitesse), but focused on **server-side rendering** (SSR) via [`vite-plugin-ssr`](https://vite-plugin-ssr.com) and an opinionated deployment architecture strategy using [Vercel](https://vercel.com/home).

+# IDEA

+Instead of using this README for documentation, make the pages of this starter the documentation itself!

+## Docs Here

+When choosing a stack for a website you have to make a lot of decisions.
+The research you'll do in order to make these decisions will likely take you days and require a lot of experimentation and testing.
+The aim of this repository is to help make your life easier by opinionatedly making most of these decisions for you.
+This document will describe what decisions were made for you and which ones you'll still need to make yourself.

+- Talk about the chosen stack and the reason for each decision.

 ## Pending Ecosystem Issues

 Issues are listed in order of most problematic to least problematic.
 All issues are related specifically to SSR unless otherwise specified.